Huzi Blogs

 By Huzi

 For years, one of the biggest pain points in CSS was the inability to reuse values.
-If you had a brand color that was used in 50 different places, changing that color meant a tedious find-and-replace operation.
+If you had a brand colour that was used in 50 different places, changing that colour meant a tedious find-and-replace operation.
 Preprocessors like Sass and Less solved this with variables, but now, that power is built directly into CSS with Custom Properties for Cascading Variables, more commonly known as CSS Variables.

 CSS Variables are more powerful than their preprocessor counterparts because they are dynamic and live in the browser.
 This guide will walk you through the fundamentals and show you some practical applications.